 The Weitz group welcomes computational and physical scientists interested in biology and biologists interested in applying/developing quantitative and computational methods to their systems.
 We have positions available for graduate students and undergraduate researchers.
-We also have an open search for a new hire in Scientific Project Coordination and Data Communication.

 Students interested in pursuing graduate work in theoretical ecology and integrative biology at Georgia Tech are encouraged to contact Dr. Joshua Weitz.
 The Weitz group has expertise in ecology, microbiology, systems biology, mathematics and physics, and we are actively seeking students with quantitative training to work on problems ranging from the evolutionary dynamics of viruses, coexistence in microbial communities, to the structure and function of biological networks.
 The deadline for applications depends on the PhD program, see below:

 Send cover letter explaining why you want to join the group along with a CV to jsweitz (at) gatech.edu.

 Dr. Weitz can mentor students affiliated with the following departments and programs: